Bluelands/Slapper-1.16/README.md

 # Slapper-1.16

 Ever Wanted An NPC Plugin For Minecraft But Slapper Is For 1.14?
-Well This Is Slapper But For 1.16 Updated Code
+Well This Is Slapper But For 1.16 Updated Code!
+Enjoy!